bmorton/docker-stats-agent/README.md

-# Docker stats collector to Statsd
+# Docker Stats Agent

-This agent will run against the configured Docker daemon and watch for stats on all running containers and push those stats to a Statsd collector.
+This agent will run against the configured Docker daemon and watch for stats on all running containers and push those stats to a metrics collector such as Statsd.

 ## WARNING